gengyaoyi/personal/aboutme.md

   - System reliability (78%)
 - Completed the final year project in the Galway Energy Efficient Car team ([the GEEC](http://thegeec.ie/))

+2010 - 2013 Nehe No.1 Senior High School
+- 2nd Class Award for the high school English competition in Qiqihar
+- Class monitor for Biology

+2006 - 2010 Nehe No.5 Jonior High School
+- I started learning English since this time

+2001 - 2006 Mancang Primary School, Jinhua County, Nehe
+- I happily spent my time in the village school
+- There are only 5 students in my class when I graduate from here

 ### Key Skills
 Metal 3D printers
 - Concept Laser XLine1000R